quentin452/OptimizationsAndTweaks/README.md

 Mob spawning using thread pool to spawn mobs in parallel.
 This can improve performance on systems with multiple cores.

-Growthing plant using thread pool to spawn mobs in parallel.
+Growthing plant using thread pool to Growth plants in parallel.
 This can improve performance on systems with multiple cores.

 ## Fixe